Corban Joseph: Baltimore Orioles (second stint)

 On February 19, 2018, Joseph signed a minor league deal with the Orioles.
 Joseph was recalled to the majors on June 15 and started at first base, his first major league appearance in over five years.
-He was optioned to the AAA Norfolk Tides on June 20.
-He was designated for assignment on June 29.
-He had his contract purchased again on September 7, 2018.
+His brother, catcher Caleb Joseph was on the O's roster while he was up.
+He was next optioned to the Triple–A Norfolk Tides on June 20.
+He was designated for assignment on June 29 then saw his contract purchased again on September 7, 2018.
 In 14 major league games for Baltimore, Joseph notched 4 hits in 19 plate appearances.
 He was outrighted on November 1, then re-signed with the Orioles a minor league deal on November 5.

 Oakland Athletics

 The Oakland Athletics selected Joseph in the minor league phase of the Rule 5 draft at the 2018 Winter Meetings.
-Joseph played for the Las Vegas Aviators of the Class AAA Pacific Coast League.
+Joseph played for the Las Vegas Aviators of the Triple-A Pacific Coast League.
 On August 14, the Athletics promoted Joseph to the major leagues.
-He hit his first major league home run on August 15.
+He hit his first career major league home run on August 15, in a close 7-6 victory, over the visiting Houston Astros.
 On September 1, Joseph was designated for assignment.